nishchay-naresh/dsa/src/main/java/com/nishchay/ds/linklist/_linkedlist.md

 printing a linked list from back
-Front & Back traversal of a linked list

-check if palindrome - linked list
+Front & Back traversal of a linked list check if a palindrome - linked list

-search a node(based on key) in a given linked list
-Get Nth node from front in a linked list
-- Nth node from front
-- Nth node from last

-Reverse a linked list
+=== common problem at both array & list ===
+UnionAndIntersection
+MergeTwoSortedList
+RemoveDuplicatesSortedList

 https://www.geeksforgeeks.org/dsa/linked-list-data-structure/